mojzu/sso/docs/manual/04_design.md

 - Stdout/stderr logging is not consistent.
 - Audit logs are saved to table, not transmitted to a remote system.
 - Stdout/stderr logging is not transmitted to a remote system,
-- TODO(feature): Option to transmit audit logs, stdout/stderr to external service(s).
+- TODO(1,refactor): Option to transmit audit logs, stdout/stderr to fluentd.

 ### 1.8.1, 1.8.2